-It is very simple to do, and it’s even recommended to multiply your anemones every 2 or 3 years to regenerate the growth base and thus rejuvenate older bulbs.
+It is very simple to do, and it’s even recommended to multiply your anemones every 2 or 3 years.
+This regenerates the growth base and rejuvenate older bulbs.

 - Propagation is through clump division in spring or at the end of summer.

 - Look up our advice on dividing perennials

 Even though pruning isn’t necessary, you can eliminate wilted flowers regularly (deadheading) in order to boost flower-bearing.

 Once all the leaves have wilted away, and in no case before they have done so, you can cut them off very short.
 Simply spread the cut leaves together with other dried leaves over the bulbs to protect them over the winter.

 Anemones have blooming periods that are spread in various seasons of the year from spring to fall, but Grecian windflower blooms from spring to summer.